titcoin/titcoin.github.io/index.md

 In order to get started you can read the tutorial in our [Titcoin wiki](https://github.com/titcoin/doc/wiki).

+### Why can't I just use Bitcoin, Litecoin, Monero etc.?

+You can, but Titcoin has its own independent price that is driven by the adoption of cryptocurrencies in the XXX scene.
+So on the long term, we expect many people who sell adult products/services to prefer Titcoin over general purpose currencies.

+Additionally, you can get free titcoins by posting nudes on our Discord, which is not possible with other cryptocurrencies. ;)

 # Getting in contact

 If you want to get in contact with the Titcoin community, please join our Discord and say hello!
 Titcoin is an open community and not a company, so we don't have any "official" contacts.
 This website, the Github repository and the above Discord are managed by community member Gandalf86.